henley-regatta/aoc2025/README.md

 form was the "hard bit"; doing the sums fairly trivial.
 I mean, really, it's a matrix manipulation problem and I'm sure recognising that late isn't going to come back to bite me in the 2nd part, right?

+* `python/day6part2.py` - No, not really matrix.
+More a sort of "your language's advanced features can't help you here, learn to properly string index nerd!".
+Fortunately I spotted that the column delimiters could be discerned from the position of the operands on the last row which gave me the "in" I needed to complete the task, but I've never had so many off-by-one and do-it-forward/do-it-backward indexing issues in my life.
+The sample data was _good enough_ to help sort out all these cases so that running against the actual data didn't throw up any more.
+If I hadn't spotted that the actual data could represent a variable number of clauses per problem (by being variable-width columns thus more/less numbers in the problem) then I'd have been absolutely stuck.